The Pierces: 2007–2010: Thirteen Tales of Love and Revenge

 On March 20, 2007, their third album Thirteen Tales of Love and Revenge was released in the U.S. Produced by Roger Greenawalt (Nils Lofgren, Radish, Ben Kweller), the album has been well-reviewed, particularly for the single "Boring", which parodies celebrity socialites.
 The album has a darker, edgier style, at times using such diverse instruments as an accordion, a calliope, bassoons, a sitar, violins, an autoharp, and a Hawaiian lap steel.
 It marks a definitive change in the direction of the band, which hitherto had been known as a folk rock band.
 In an interview with Rolling Stone, after they were featured as a Rolling Stone Breaking Artist, they revealed that this album "felt like [their] last chance".
 As a result, they "just went for it, had fun".

 On December 5, 2007, The Pierces appeared on The CW television series Gossip Girl, in the episode "Hi, Society", playing their songs "Secret" and "Three Wishes".
-They also featured songs such as "Boy In a Rock and Roll Band" in season 2 and "We Are Stars" in season 4.
+They also featured songs such as "Boy In a Rock and Roll Band" in season 2, and "We Are Stars" and “Space & Time” in season 4.

 On August 21, 2008, "Secret" by The Pierces appeared in a promo for Showtime show Dexter.
 In May 2009, Dutch TV channel NET 5 used "Secret" in a promo for their fantasy shows Charmed and Ghost Whisperer.
 "Secret" was also played over the closing credits in the movie ExTerminators.

 "Secret" also serves as the theme song of the Freeform TV series Pretty Little Liars, based on the series of books by Sara Shepard.
 It was suggested by one of the stars of the show, Ashley Benson, after she heard from Gossip Girl.
 In 2012, the single "Secret" was also featured in a commercial for the Australian version of the reality series Big Brother.
 It was used in a video to promote the novel "Three Can Keep a Secret" by Archer Mayor.